late-warrior/express-boilerplate-sql/README.md

 - Deployment - `yarn start` - compiles `src` into `dist` and starts `pm2` from there
 - Testing - `yarn test-only` - to run tests without coverage and `yarn test` for running with coverage

+## ORM

+- For any complex data retrieval logic, it is best to use an ORM.
+We use [Prisma]() in this project
+- See `schema.prisma` for how the database is mapped
+-

 ## Folder organization

 - Keeps `src` and `test` separate to enable potentially different compilation setups